 Chicken wings and legs are much more forgiving.
 I like them 'overcooked'.
 For legs, in my opinion, 180F-190F is more appropriate as it gives you tender, fall-off-the-bone meat that is still very juicy.

 Looking for more great chicken leg quarters recipes?
-Check it out:
+Check these out:

 - 4 chicken legs drumsticks with thighs attached